 They continued to live at 74 Marlborough in 1874, but by 1875 had purchased and moved to 23 Marlborough.
 Harriet Phillips continued to own 74 Marlborough and lease it to others.

-The Warrens’ two adult children — Edward Winslow Warren and Susan Billings Warren — lived with Mrs. Warren.
+The Warrens’ two children — Edward Winslow Warren, a student at Harvard Medical School, and Susan Billings Warren — lived with her.
 Her unmarried sister, Sarah Dana Gore, also lived with her (and had lived with the Warrens in New York City and possibly also at 258 Beacon).

-They continued to live at 74 Marlborough during the 1880-1881 winter season.
+They continued to live at 74 Marlborough during the 1880-1881 winter season, and then traveled to Europe, where Edward Warren continued his medical studies in Vienna.
 By the 1883-1884 winter season, they were living at the Hotel Berkeley (southeast corner of Berkeley and Boylston), where they continued to live during the 1885-1886 season, after which moved to 288 Marlborough.

 By the 1881-1882 winter season, 74 Marlborough was the home of Augustus Napoleon Loring and his wife, Celia (Whipple) Loring.
 They previously had lived in the Longwood area of Brookline.